lucidworks/lucidworks-view/docs/Customizing_Documents.md

 # How to customize documents

-Tiara lets you customize the display of different document types, which correspond to datasources in Fusion.
+Lucidworks View lets you customize the display of different document types, which correspond to datasources in Fusion.
 It includes built-in templates to display some of the most common document types:

 - `document_file` (filesystem)
 - `document_jira` (repository)